Ticket resale: Ticket brokering

 The late 1990s and early 2000s saw the emergence of online ticket brokering as a lucrative business.
-U.S. corporate ticket reselling firm Ticketmaster developed a strong online presence and made several acquisitions to compete in the secondary markets.
+The American corporate ticket reselling firm Ticketmaster developed a strong online presence and made several acquisitions to compete in the secondary markets.
 Securities analyst Joe Bonner, who tracks Ticketmaster's parent company New York-based IAC/InterActiveCorp, told USA Today: "You have to look at the secondary market as something that is a real threat to Ticketmaster.
 They missed the boat.
 StubHub has been around a few years now already.
 They weren't as proactive as they probably should have been."
 Ticketmaster launched fan to fan secondary ticket reselling site TicketExchange in November 2005.
 Ticketmaster acquired former rivals GetMeIn and TicketsNow, while eBay bought StubHub.
 In 2008, the Boston Red Sox chose Ace Ticket over StubHub to sell their tickets.
-There are also independently owned online ticket re-sellers such as viagogo and SeatMarket.
+There are also independently owned online ticket resellers such as viagogo and SeatMarket.

+The growth of the ticket resale market has been consistently growing and is expected to expand even further.

 Criticism

-For popular events with sold out tickets, re-sellers may sell the tickets at several times the face value.
-If re-sellers buy the tickets and the tickets are not then sold out, then they risk a loss.
+For popular events with soldout tickets, resellers may sell the tickets at several times the face value.
+If resellers buy the tickets and the tickets are not sold out, they risk a loss.
 There may be individuals who wish to attend a popular event (and decide to sell their tickets later) and those that buy tickets in large quantities in order to resell their tickets for a profit.
 Some countries have restricted the unauthorized resale of tickets.

-According to Stephen Barrett of Quackwatch, many online ticket resellers use URLs that are similar to official box-office websites, sometimes implying via their texts or their pictures that they are official, use internet advertising to increase traffic to their website, and don't clearly state the real prices they charge for a ticket.
+According to Stephen Barrett of Quackwatch, many online ticket resellers use URLs that are similar to official box-office websites and sometimes imply via their texts or their pictures that they are official, use internet advertising to increase traffic to their website, and avoid clearly stating the real prices that are charged for a ticket.